Home | Feedback | Contact

-Mesopotamian books
+Mesopotamian Books

 Medicine in Assyria and Babylonia was influenced by demonology and magical practices.
 Surprisingly accurate terra-cotta models of the liver, then considered the seat of the soul, indicate the importance attached to the study of that organ in determining the intentions of the gods.
 Dreams also were studied to learn the gods' intentions.